aminmoosavi/PyTorch/README.md

 # __PyTorch__

-## This repository is a step-by-step training for deep learning with PyTorch implemented using Google Colab.
+## This repository is a step-by-step training for deep learning with PyTorch implemented in Google Colab.

 ### PyTorch_00: PyTorch basics, and a simple regression model
 ### PyTorch_01: Fitting a quadratic model